 “As soon as they do HCI, it opens them up to possibilities and has a profound effect on how they see technology,” McDonald said.
 “This is crucial no matter what role they pursue.”

-IST adjunct professor Aisha Sikdar adds the entire world will be in front of students pursuing the concentration in machine learning.
+IST adjunct professor Aisha Sikder adds the entire world will be in front of students pursuing the concentration in machine learning.

 “It’s not just that they will take a few courses here and there, but this

-concentration opens the doors for students in so many different directions,” Sikdar said.
+concentration opens the doors for students in so many different directions,” Sikder said.
 “They will be prepared for roles in the machine learning, data science, and AI realm and beyond.”

 The new concentrations are part of ongoing efforts by the department to encourage and welcome a diverse range of students, providing them with a curriculum that suits their lifestyle and opportunities to succeed.